Cancer Fighting Wall Hanging Tutorial

 Now onto the Wall Hanging Tutorial.
 This little quilt is a great way to show someone you love them and are thinking and praying for them during this journey.

-4 Fabrics – I chose two fabrics with pink ribbons on them, one light and one dark, and then complimented them with white fabric for the backing a binding and a light pink fabric for the heart in the center.
+- 4 Fabrics – I chose two fabrics with pink ribbons on them, one light and one dark, and then complemented them with white fabric for the backing a binding and a light pink fabric for the heart in the center.

-The Pink Ribbon Cotton Thread Set (10% of the proceeds go to NBCF)
+- The Pink Ribbon 30 wt.
+Cotton Thread Set (10% of the proceeds go to NBCF)

 If you use Lite Steam-a-Seam 2, you can take off the release sheet to expose the fusible which is slightly sticky.
 Gently press onto the mat and cut 1″ strips.